NSGroup4/KRACKLab/README.md

-Exercise 2 setup replication instructions:
+# Exercise 2 setup replication instructions

 > [!CAUTION]
-> This guid will install a very old Linux Kernel.
-Usage of the computer after following the guide is STRONGLY NOT RECOMMENDED.
-It is STRONGLY SUGGESTED to use a Virtual Machine and disable the internet connection.
+> This guide will install a very old Linux Kernel and other known vulnerable components.
+Usage of the computer after following the guide is VEHEMENTLY ADVISED AGAINST.
+It is STRONGLY SUGGESTED to use a Virtual Machine and disable all connectivity.
+DO NOT PROCEED IF YOU DON'T FULLY UNDERSTAND WHAT YOU ARE DOING: the machine will be exposed to various vulnerability.

 - Clone the lab repo with in the Documents folder with the following command:
   ```